 Yesterday, I heard an encouraging sermon on the importance of personal prayer that imitates and obeys Jesus.
 It was a message most of us need to hear.
 But it also got me thinking about the importance of public prayer.
 Not just praying in public, but praying with other believers.
 Praying with the Church.

 Compare that to a church here in the U.S. where there was a time for prayer with the pastors built into the service.
-I was impressed until I realized that it was crammed in between three songs and the sermon, which gave it about three minutes worth of time before they were moving on to next thing.
+I was impressed until I realized that it was crammed in between a few songs and the sermon, which gave it only about three minutes before they were moving on to next thing.
 My guess is that they didn’t want to run long because of their second service.
 And prayer drew the short straw.

-Consider many other churches where any kinds of prayer service is gone altogether.
+Consider many other churches where any kind of churchwide prayer service is gone altogether.
 The only prayer time that takes place when the entire church is gathered together happens before the offering and maybe before the sermon.

 Just how important is prayer to us?
 Just how important is it for us to come before our God and Savior with praise, confession, thanksgiving, and concerns?
 Can we get along in life and ministry without his help?
 Can we, should we, live just on private prayers alone?

 We may not think about too much about praying together with God’s people, but we need not look much further than Paul’s letters to see specific commands to pray together as a church.
 Often we read the New Testament letters and see personal, individual applications.
 That’s not wrong as long as we remember that they are written to churches, not Christians.
 So, when he says things like—

 - Rom 12:12, “Rejoice in hope, be patient in tribulation, be constant in prayer.”